 Blepharoplasty Financing Options

-Even though some patients do qualify for funding by their insurance providers, many of our Dallas blepharoplasty patients fund the entire procedure themselves.
-This is why we offer a range of financing options so that patients can split up the surgery payments into suitable monthly installments.
-Dr. Liland offers financial plans for his Dallas blepharoplasty patients from companies including CareCredit, Alphaeon Credit, Lending USA, and PatientFi.
+Even though some patients do qualify for funding from their insurance providers, many of our patients fund the entire procedure themselves.
+This is why we offer a range of financing options so that patients can split up the surgery payments into suitable monthly instalments.
+Dr. Liland offers financial plans for his patients from companies including CareCredit, Alphaeon Credit, Lending USA, and PatientFi.
 For more information on the financing options available you can Contact Us or view our Financing Page.

 Please note: All materials on the Site, such as text, treatments, outcomes, photographs and images and any other material provided on the Site are for information purposes only and are not a substitute for professional medical advice.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding treatments.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this Site.